 - 125 ml water

-- Place the herbs in the chicken’s cavity and around the chicken in a roasting tray.
-Add the lemon halves and the garlic bulbs to the tray.
+- Place herbs in chicken’s cavity and around the chicken in a roasting tray.
+Add lemon halves and garlic bulbs to the tray.

-- About 15 mins before the end of the cooking time for the roast chicken, increase the heat to 200°C (fan) / 220°C (conventional) / gas mark 7 to crisp the skin.
-Once the skin is crispy, to your liking, leave to rest out of the oven (don’t cover) for about 15 mins.
+- About 15 mins before the end of the cooking time for the roast chicken, increase heat to 200°C (fan) / 220°C (conventional) / gas mark 7 to crisp skin.
+Once the skin is crispy, to your liking, leave to rest uncovered out of the oven for 15 mins.

-- While the chicken is in the oven, heat the oil in a casserole dish approx 3 litres capacity on a medium heat.
+- While chicken is in the oven, heat oil in a casserole dish or other dish which can be placed in an oven (approx 3 litres capacity) over medium heat.

-- Add the potatoes and cook for about 5 mins.
-Add the flour and mix, this will help to thicken the gravy for the vegetable casserole.
+- Add potatoes and cook for about 5 mins.
+Add flour and mix - this will help to thicken the gravy for the vegetable casserole.

-- Add the bay leaves, thyme leaves and garlic and mix.
-Add the wine, if using.
-Then add the stock and lower the heat and let simmer until the veg is soft.
+- Add bay leaves, thyme leaves and garlic and mix.
+Add wine, if using.
+Then add the stock and lower the heat and let simmer until vegetables are soft.

 - Season to taste.
 You can put the lid on the casserole once simmering or if you have cooked the casserole early on and intend to reheat prior to adding the dumplings.

-- Then make the dumplings.
-Rub the butter into the flour until it looks like bread crumbs.
-Add chopped parsley and the Parmesan.
+- Rub butter into flour until it looks like bread crumbs.
+Add chopped parsley and parmesan.
 Add water and form into a dough.
 Divide and make 8 balls.

-- While the casserole is simmering and about 5 mins before increasing the temperature of the oven to crisp the chicken skin, remove the lid of the casserole dish (you will have no further need for it during the remaining cooking steps) and add the broccoli and the dumplings and let the casserole simmer.
+- While the stew is simmering and about 5 mins before increasing the temperature of the oven to crisp the chicken skin, remove the lid of the casserole dish (you will have no further need for it during the remaining cooking steps).
+Add broccoli and dumplings and let the stew simmer.

-- Place the casserole dish in the oven with the chicken on 200°C (fan) 15 minutes before the roast chicken has finished cooking.
-Check in on your dumplings half-way through the cooking time i.e. when you take the chicken out to rest.
+- Place stew in oven with chicken (200°C (fan) / 220°C (conventional) / gas mark 7) 15 minutes before roast chicken has finished cooking.
+Check in on dumplings half-way through cooking time i.e. when you take the chicken out to rest.

-- Leave the casserole in the oven as the chicken is resting for a further 15 mins (overall about 30 mins in the oven) for the dumplings to turn golden.
+- Leave stew in oven as the chicken is resting for a further 15 mins (overall about 30 mins in the oven) for dumplings to turn golden.